WildFlowers in Israel – An Amazing Experience

 • Blooming period: February – April.

-• Hebrew Name: Irus.
+• Hebrew Name: Iris.

 • There are 16 different Iris species in Israel.
 Most of them are typical for a specific area.
 Some of them are among the biggest and most impressive of Israel’s wildflowers